Spectra of random regular hypergraphs: Expansion and mixing properties of regular hypergraphs

 It's known (see for example \cite{lovasz1994random}) that for any graph (or multigraph) $G$, if $G$ is connected and non-bipartite, then it has a unique stationary distribution.
-For $d$-regular graphs, being connected and non-bipartite is equivalent to requiring see for example \cite{alon2007non}.
+For $d$-regular graphs, being connected and non-bipartite is equivalent to requiring $\lambda=\max\{\lambda_2(A),|\lambda_n(A)|\}<d,$ see for example \cite{alon2007non}.
 The simple random walk on $(d,k)$-regular hypergraphs $H=(V,E)$ can also be seen as a simple random walk on a multigraph $G_H$ on $V$, where the number of edges between $i,j$ in $G_H$ is $A_{ij}$.
 The adjacency matrix of $G_H$ is the same as the adjacency matrix of $H$.
 Therefore the simple random walk on $H$ converges to a unique stationary distribution if and only if the multigraph $G_H$ is connected and non-bipartite.
-These two conditions can be satisfied as along as we have the following condition on the second eigenvalue. \begin{lemma} Let $H$ be a $(d,k)$-regular hypergraph with adjacency matrix $A$.
-The simple random walk on $H$ converges to a stationary distribution if \end{lemma} \begin{proof} If the corresponding multigraph $G_H$ is bipartite, then we have $\lambda_n=-\lambda_1=-d(k-1)$, a contradiction.
-If $G_H$ is not connected, then it has at least two connected components, the largest eigenvalue will have multiplicity $\geq 2$, which implies $\lambda=d(k-1)$, a contradiction.
-Therefore the condition $\lambda<d(k-1)$ implies that $G_H$ is non-bipartite and connected.
-From the general theory of Markov chain on graphs and multigraphs, the simple random walk on $G_H$ converges to a stationary distribution.
+These two conditions can be satisfied as long as we have the following condition on the second eigenvalue. \begin{lemma} Let $H$ be a $(d,k)$-regular hypergraph with adjacency matrix $A$.
+The simple random walk on $H$ converges to a stationary distribution if and only if \end{lemma} \begin{proof} If the corresponding multigraph $G_H$ is bipartite, then we have $\lambda_n=-\lambda_1=-d(k-1)$.
+If $G_H$ is not connected, then it has at least two connected components, the largest eigenvalue will have multiplicity $\geq 2$, which implies $\lambda=d(k-1)$.
+Therefore $\lambda<d(k-1)$ if and only if $G_H$ is non-bipartite and connected.
+From the general theory of Markov chains on graphs and multigraphs, the simple random walk on $G_H$ converges to a stationary distribution.
 Therefore the simple random walk on $H$ converges to a stationary distribution. \end{proof}

 For any $(d,k)$-regular hypergraph $H$ with $\lambda<d(k-1)$, a simple calculation shows that the stationary distribution is $\pi(i)=\frac{1}{n}$ for all $i\in V$.
 The mixing rate of the simple random walk on hypergraphs, which measures how fast the Markov chain converges to the stationary distribution, is defined by